By: Jerome Fitts

 February 4th, 2015

-To celebrate Black History Month, we are honored to feature individuals who are people of color, that set examples and standards for our society today.
+To celebrate Black History Month, we, (WJ), are honored to feature individuals who are people of color, that set examples and standards for our society today.
 On February 4th, 2015 we are celebrating the life of Hans Massaquoi.

-Hans Massaquoi, a former managing editor of EBONY magazine (1957-1997) also wrote his award winning 1999 memoir; “Destined to Witness: Growing Up Black in Nazi Germany”.
+Hans Massaquoi, a former managing editor of EBONY magazine (1957-1997) most noted for his award winning 1999 memoir; “Destined to Witness: Growing Up Black in Nazi Germany”.
 In the book Massaquoi, details his difficult, sometimes desperate life as a child and teen during a murderous time in modern history.(1) His book, has been recognized as the “sole” biography of the Nazi era from a black person viewpoint.

 Hans Jurgen Massaquoi was born on January 19, 1926, in Hamburg, Germany and passed away on his birthday in 2013.
 He was the son of Al-Haj Massaquoi, an African business man from Liberia and Bertha Baetz, a German nurse.

 His father (Al-Haj), who was the son of a Liberian consul general, left Germany because of the rise of the Nazi regime.

 Unlike other German women at the time who were giving their “Brown Babies” up for adoption, his mother Bertha, decided to raise Hans in Germany alone instead of joining Hans father in Liberia.(2)